Cyphs/SteamDeckSTR/README.md

 * Launch Vortex then find/search Skyrim Special Edition in Games to Manage it.

+* Install Vortex already set the game folder, staging folder and Hardlink deployment for you, so Skyrim Special Edition switches to managed right away.
-* You'll need to manually set the location, use the J: drive for Internal storage games.
+* If Vortex still asks for the game folder, set it manually: use the J: drive for Internal storage games or the K: drive for SD card games.
-  * J: is internal storage games, K: is SD Card games.
 It is highly recommended to use the internal storage.
-(SD card unsupported at this time due to errors with the script.)
+  * Vortex then asks you to Choose a Game Store.
+Select **Steam** and press **Select**.
 * Vortex may pop up some warnings about: Staging location & Deployment Method
    * When it does:
       * Walk through their fixes (Note: Skyrim Script Extender (SKSE64) is NOT required nor recommended; you may ignore that one!)